lostjared/acidcam-cli/README.md

 	$ export LOADER_SCRIPT_PATH=/home/jared/scripts

+Also set the library path for the metacall shared object files (.so)

+	$ export PORT_LIBRARY_PATH=/usr/local/lib

 After you do that if everything goes according to plan you can test it with:

 	$ acidcam -l

 Remember to put quotes around arguments that use spaces for like file names etc..